temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

 Now that you have a stub on the Workflow you wish to Signal (`pizzaWorkflow`), we will now send `pizzaWorkflow` a Signal.

-After you have created a handle, you can see there is some logic to make and deliver the pizzas.
+After you have created the stub, you can see there is some logic to make and deliver the pizzas.
 Once that is done successfully, the Signal should be sent.

 1. After the successful invocations of the activities, use the `workflow` object to call the `fulfillOrderSignal()` method, sending the value of `true`
 1. Within the `catch` block, use the `workflow` object to call the `fulfillOrderSignal()` method but instead send the value of `false` indicating the Workflow was not successful